Lydia Ko to defend HSBC Women's World Championship title

 In 2024, Ko also became the youngest inductee into the World Golf Hall of Fame at just 27.

-While the 28-year-old has not won again this season, she has recorded four other top-10 finishes in 2025.
+While the 28-year-old did not win again after the Singapore event, she has recorded four other top-10 finishes in 2025.

 The 2026 tournament, which takes place from Feb 26 to March 1 at Sentosa Golf Club, will see an increased prize purse of US$3 million (S$3.86 million), up from US$2.4 million in the previous edition.